Frequently asked questions

 Using the GasStop safely

 As an example, if you have a GasStop, an extendastay and a regulator installed on your Class A vehicle this may be considered to be a long installation.
 It is advisable that you take steps to reduce the chances of these accessories moving horizontally and vertically (e.g. during driving) while attached to the propane cylinder, this can be done by a gas specialist.
 Doing so will reduce the forces and strain on the connectors.
+If you use a 5th wheel or travel trailer, and have concerns about the length of your system, consider using a GasGear 90 degree high pressure hose, visit www.gas-gear.com for more information.

 For optimum results we recommend orientating the GasStop gauge towards the sky.
 GasStop has been designed and tested in this orientation.
 If space is an issue, the gauge can be orientated no lower than 45 degrees from the sky.
 If you start to experience unexpected shut-offs, reorientate the gauge back towards the sky.
 Please note, it is very important not to twist the GasStop during the orientation phase of installation.
 Orientate the GasStop first, then tighten it to the propane cylinder afterwards.

-All GasStop models are calibrated for propane use only – this is clearly stated on the instructions and is marked on the GasStop gauge face.
+All GasStop models are calibrated for propane gas use only – this is clearly stated on the instructions and is marked on the GasStop gauge face.

-Autogas very often has a variable and/or high butane composition and may affect the shut-off performance of the GasStop.
+Autogas LPG very often has a variable and/or high butane composition and may affect the shut-off performance of the GasStop.
 Autogas is therefore not suitable for use with GasStop.

 GasStop is not rated for marine use (namely in salt water conditions where ammonia exposure may be present).
 Please contact a marine gas specialist for further information on marine gas installations.